Spieth, McIlroy favored at PGA Championship

 After one of the great turnarounds in the history of The Open, one Las Vegas sportsbook has made Jordan Spieth a co-favorite to win the 2017 PGA Championship.

-Spieth is 8-1 to win the title (and take home the career Grand Slam), along with Rory McIlroy.
+Westgate Las Vegas SuperBook installed Spieth at 8-1 to win the title (and take home the career Grand Slam), along with Rory McIlroy at the same odds.

-Spieth had a three-shot lead entering the final round of The Open at Royal Birkdale in Lancashire, England, but lost it on a bizarre 13th hole in which he had to take an unplayable lie and hit a shot from the driving range.
-He finished the championship by going 5-under par in the final five holes.
+Spieth had a 3-shot lead entering the final round at Royal Birkdale in Lancashire, England, but lost it on a bizarre 13th hole in which he had to take an unplayable lie and hit a shot from the driving range.
+He finished the championship by going 5 under par in the final five holes.

 Dustin Johnson opened at 10-1 to win the PGA Championship, with Rickie Fowler and Jason Day at 15-1.